Live view of the S&P 500 via the SPY ETF (tracks the S&P 500 Index)

 Indexes are useful tools, but they can oversimplify a complex market.
 Large moves can feel dramatic even when they are small percentage changes, and calm index days can hide big swings in specific sectors.
 If you’re unsure how to interpret market moves, consider speaking with a qualified financial professional who can look at your full situation.

-The S&P 500 is often viewed as a broad snapshot of large U.S. companies across many industries.
+The S&P 500 is often viewed as the clearest broad snapshot of large-cap U.S. stocks because it spans many sectors instead of only a few headline names.

 This table highlights some of the largest and most-followed S&P 500 companies.
 Quotes and daily changes update automatically, powered directly by TradingView.